 Keeping wool in great shape

-We use Woolite to wash our wool layers every 10-15 wears.
-Hats and gloves only needwashed 1-2 times each winter.
+We use Woolite to wash our wool layers every 3-5 wears for the kids and 5-7 for the adults.
+Hats and gloves only need to be washed 1-2 times each winter.
 Because wool is naturally anti-bacterial you don’t need to and shouldn’t wash after each wear.
 Line drying is a must.
+Failture to line dry will result in wool layers quickly passing down the line.
+Our 3rd child loves his wool hat that once fit a much larger head, whoops!

-Finding great second-hand children’s gear is a bit of extra work and effort, but we have scored great deals and stocked up on quality gear for a fraction of the price.
+Finding great second-hand children’s gear is a bit of extra work and effort.
+This work becomes more than worth it as you stock up on quality gear for a fraction of the price.

-Enjoy your winter adventures with the kids and do tag us on social media @fivepax or drop us an email at [email protected] Stay safe and warm!
+Tag us on social media @fivepax or drop us an email at [email protected] Stay safe and warm out there!